hoffstadt/DearPyGui/docs/source/Creating-Items.md

 ## Containers
-**Container** items act as -- well, *containers*.
-They are used to parent and store other items (including other containers).
+**Container** items are used to parent and store other items (including other containers).
 In addition to creating them by calling their corresponding `add_` function, they can also be created by calling their appropriately-named context manager function.
 Using these functions are the most convenient (and recommended) way to create new containers.

 Below is an example of creating two new **window** items using their context manager function and starting the application:
 ```python